 As we all stepped into the post-pandemic world, healthcare has gone digital.
 Telemedicine has skyrocketed by 2000%, and it looks like the trend is here to stay.

-HIPAA compliant video conferencing is an integral part of telemedicine.
-One by one, healthcare providers utilize its power.
+HIPAA-compliant video conferencing is an integral part of telemedicine.
+One by one, healthcare providers utilize their power.
 So choosing the right tool to communicate with the patients (and sometimes colleagues) becomes crucial.

-If you are on the hunt for a perfect HIPAA compliant video chat solution – be it a standalone tool or platform providing communication API for your healthcare app – you are in the right place.
+If you are on the hunt for a perfect HIPAA-compliant video call solution – be it a standalone tool or platform providing communication API for your healthcare app – you are in the right place.

 How Does HIPAA Work?

 If you are all at sea when it comes to HIPAA, let’s share some basics on the topic.